puppetlabs/puppetlabs-satellite_pe_tools/README.md

 ## Description

-The pe_satellite module configures Puppet's report processor and facts indirector to allow you to send Puppet reports and facts to your Red Hat Satellite server.
+The satellite_pe_tools module configures Puppet's report processor and facts indirector to allow you to send Puppet reports and facts to your Red Hat Satellite server.

 ## Setup